-Emergency Notifications are issued whenever a serious crime or series of crimes - on campus or in the surrounding communities - poses a continuing risk to students and employees.
+Emergency Notifications are issued whenever a serious crime or series of crimes on campus or in the surrounding communities poses a continuing risk to students and employees.
 Emergency notifications are issued for specific crime classifications such as murder, sex offenses, robbery, aggravated assault/battery, burglary, motor vehicle theft, manslaughter, arson and any hate crimes involving bodily injury in which the victim was intentionally selected due to actual or perceived race, gender, religion, sexual orientation, ethnicity or disability.
 Notifications may also be posted for other crimes when deemed necessary by Murray State College Executive Staff.
 Emergency notification on the Murray State College campus is provided through various media, including email and web based notifications, and the campus emergency phone system.
+The decision to send an Emergency Notification or Timely Warning will be made by Kelly Perkinson, Chief of Police/ Director for Campus Security and Safety, in consultation with Quinton Jones, Executive Director for Student Affairs.
+The notification will be sent out through the office of Communications by Robyn Peterson, Public Information Officer, through the various media listed above.